flea89/awesomeFlickr/README.md

 * Display a list of public feeds against tag name given by the user
 * Display a the detail of the feed
-*

 ##Installation

 1. Clone the project on your local machine
 2. Run `npm install & bower install`
 3. Start your server using `grunt server`

+##Build
+To build the application [minify, unglify, imagemin and other cool stuff] run `grunt build`

 ##Test

 1. Run `grunt test` to run karma unit test
-2. Run `grunt e2e-test` to run scenario test ( be sure to have the server running on port 9000, if not run before `grunt server`)
+2. Run `grunt karma:e2e` to run scenario test ( be sure to have the server running on port 9000, if not run before `grunt server`)

 ##TODO
 1. Add animations: the configuration and upgrade of Angular to the 1.2.0 is done.